Vacuum-Tube/OSM-TPF2-Importer/python/README.md

 nodes.
 The code is splitting edges that are longer than a maximum value (actually the game does the same when you lay streets or tracks).

 Very short pieces of track can also be annoying and create too much curvature, when the node mapping was done unprecisely.
-The code merges short track edges and deletes nodes if possible.
-(However, node reduction for streets needs to be done manually during the preprocessing.)
+There is a function to calculate the curvature along the curve.
+If the curvature is too high, the code deletes nodes if possible and merges the remaining edges.
+This improves the smoothness of the curves significantly.
+Moreover, there is a function to remove nodes of short segments in general if the resulting curve makes them unnecessary.
+This can save a lot of nodes/edges in the game.

 Railway signals are another example of differing data representations.
 In TPF2 they are connected to an edge, while in OSM signals are nodes.
 The transformation is done accordingly, such that signals are placed right in front of catenary